sayali0512/LAMP/docs/Ansible-Moodle-install.md

 User should be able to get Username and password of the Moodle from moodle.txt at /home/azureadmin location.

-Following above steps Moodle installation will be completed successfully.
+Following above steps Moodle installation will be completed successfully and user should be able to access Moodle page using Loadbalancer IP.